-What is it about sharks that make people frightened and uncomfortable?
-After all, a person is 2 times more likely to die from an alligator attack, 20 times more likely to die from annual tornadoes, and 1000 times more likely to die while bicycling.
+What is it about sharks that makes people frightened and uncomfortable?
+After all, a person is two times more likely to die from an alligator attack, 20 times more likely to die from annual tornadoes, and 1000 times more likely to die while bicycling.
 So, who’s really our enemy here?
 It might be the media that instills the fear in us about sharks.
 However, researchers have found that applying shark science to human health may lead to several discoveries in medicine.
 Sink your teeth into these 5 ways sharks could benefit humans in the future.

 1.)
 Fibrosis